UKHomeOffice/engineering-guidance-and-standards/docs/standards.md

 layout: side-navigation
 order: 4
 title: Standards
-description: Click an item on the left to start browsing.
+description: Select an item from the menu to read more.
 tags:
 - homepage
 ---